-While the EU has made significant progress in energy efficiency and while the EU's 2020 objective has been already met, the level of investment in energy efficiency in Europe is still below its economic potential271.
+While the EU has made significant progress in energy efficiency, the level of investment in energy efficiency in Europe is still below its economic potential774.
 There is also growing recognition on that more ambitious energy efficiency targets for 2030 would be beneficial in that they would help attain EU's long-term climate goals in a more cost-efficient manner and would have positive effects in terms of jobs and growth.

-^{270.} European Court of Auditors, "Cohesion policy funds support to renewable energy generation-has it achieved good results?", Special Report No. 6, 2014
+^{273.} European Court of Auditors, "Cohesion policy funds support to renewable energy generation-has it achieved good results?", Special Report No.6, 2014

-^{271.} EEIF Report, "Energy Efficiency - the first fuel for the EU Economy.
-How to drive new finance for energy efficiency investments", February 2015
+^{274.} Energy Efficiency Financial Institutions Group, Energy Efficiency - the first fuel for the EU Economy.
+How to drive new finance for energy efficiency investments, February 2015

 At the EU level, there is now full recognition on the need to strengthen efforts in energy efficiency investment and much has been done in this direction over the last years.
-Apart from a revision of the EU's directive on energy efficiency and the Commission's proposal to raise the EU's energy efficiency target for 2030, the amount of European structural and cohesion funds devoted to energy efficiency has significantly increased (from &6.1bn in 2007-2013 to &18.4bn in 2014-2020) and there have been improvements in their use and geographical allocation.
-The EIB has also defined energy efficiency as a priority272, and the creation of the European Fund for Strategic Investment (EFSI) has allowed the Bank to increase by three its lending to energy efficiency projects (from &1.29bn in 2012 to &3.62bn in 2016)273.
+Apart from a revision of the EU's directive on energy efficiency and the Commission's proposal to raise the EU's energy efficiency target for 2030, the amount of European structural and cohesion funds devoted to energy efficiency has significantly increased (from 6.1 billion euros in 2007-2013 to 18.4 billion euros in 2014-2020) and there have been improvements in their use and geographical allocation.
+The EIB has also defined energy efficiency as a priority275, and the creation of the European Fund for Strategic Investment (EFSI) has allowed the Bank to triple its lending to energy efficiency projects (from 1.29 billion euros in 2012 to 3.62 billion euros in 2016)276.
 Finally, various dedicated EU-level instruments have been created over the last years to unlock private investment on energy efficiency and help structure energy efficiency projects, such as:

-- The European Energy Efficiency Fund (EEEF), a public-private partnership created in 2011 by the European Commission, the European Investment Bank (EIB), the Cassa Depositi e Prestiti (CDP) and Deutsche Bank. - The "Private Finance for Energy Efficiency"(PF4EE), a financial scheme created in 2014 as part of the LIFE Programme - A series of Project Development Assistance facilities, among which the European Local Energy Assistance (ELENA), that provides technical assistance to local authorities to help them develop bankable sustainable energy projects774.
+- The European Energy Efficiency Fund (EEEF), a public-private partnership created in 2011 by the European Commission, the European Investment Bank (EIB), the Cassa Depositi e Prestiti (CDP) and Deutsche Bank. - The "Private Finance for Energy Efficiency" (PF4EE), a financial scheme created in 2014 as part of the LIFE Programme - A series of Project Development Assistance facilities, among which the European Local Energy Assistance (ELENA), that provides technical assistance to local authorities to help them develop bankable sustainable energy projects77.